twan0305/Interactive-Lab-Hub/Lab 1/README.md

-Lab #1 was a colloboration between Ravi Niteesh and Tony Wan
+Lab #1 was a collaboration between Ravi Niteesh and Tony Wan

 # Staging Interaction